You can get paid for writing about your favorite things and earn a sustainable income.

 The key is to start with small, even less-paying jobs.

-Initially, the entire focus should be on building your profile if you apply for writing jobs on freelance websites.
+Initially, the entire focus should be on building your writing portfolio if you apply for writing jobs on freelance websites.

 Once the work kicks in, you will have a better chance of getting hired for the next job you apply.